Words we use

 Record of Inspection

-A Record of Inspection (RoI) is issued after high-risk prescribed electrical work (such as high voltage installations, photovoltaic systems or mains work) has been checked by an authorised inspector and confirmed to be safe.
-The person providing the RoI must not be the same person who carried out the work.
+A Record of Inspection is issued after high-risk prescribed electrical work (such as high voltage installations, photovoltaic systems or mains work) has been checked by an authorised inspector and confirmed to be safe.

 Retailer

-A company that sells electricity or gas to customers.
+A company that sells electricity or gas to you.
 Your retailer monitors how much energy you use through the meter and you pay them for your electricity and/or gas use.
+See also electricity retailer.

 Service main